devrow-d/devrow-d/README.md

 <!--[INSERT PROJECT] github repository-->

-- 🌱 I’m currently learning about Microsoft Business Central & its potential applications in industry
+- :robot: I’m currently building a donkeycar self driving car using RaspberryPi while experimenting with autopilots, neural networks, computer vision in Python.

 - ❓ Ask me about anything related to AI Ethics, I'll have many questions in return